Save Time and Money: Prepare Your Manuscript the Right Way

 Then bundle all your artwork together and zip it into a single file.

-Be sure to talk to your designer beforehand about what image sizes are best, especially if you’re planning to print.
+Pro Tip: Be sure to talk to your designer beforehand about image sizing, especially if you’re planning to print.
 Too small, and everything will be fuzzy.
+Too large, and your ebook file will cost a fortune to download.
+We give clients clear instructions on image sizing (or re-size your images ourselves) so that all images look great after publication and the book looks professional.

 5. Don’t grab images from the internet

-It’s a million times easier to source your photos correctly from the start than to replace them later.
+It’s a million times easier to source your photos correctly from the start than to replace them later because of permission issues.
 Trust me.

-If you just grab photos from a Google search and put them in your book, you could be sued.
-(It happens.)
-And it’s not your book designer’s job to source permissions for you after the fact.
-Besides, that would cost you a fortune in extra hours.
+If you just grab photos from a Google search and publish them in your book, you could be sued.
+(It happens regularly.)
+And it’s not your book designer’s responsibility to get permissions for you after the fact.
+(Besides, that would cost you a fortune in extra hours.)
+As a self-publisher, you are responsible for making sure your images are legal.

-Pro tip: Stock photos have watermarked, low-res sample versions.
+Pro Tip: Stock photos are available in free, watermarked, low-res sample versions.
 Just download those.
-Don’t buy anything until you’re sure the photo is going to end up in the book design and your designer has confirmed what size to get.
-(For print it should be 300 dpi at reproduction size, but you won’t know what that is until the layout is finished.)
+Don’t buy anything until you’re sure the photo is going to end up in the book and your designer has confirmed what size to get.
+(For print it should be 300 dpi at reproduction size, but you won’t know what the reproduction size is until the layout is finished.)

-6. Review your manuscript before sending it out
+6. Review your “final” manuscript before sending it out for design

 I don’t mean edit and proof it.
-Hopefully you had a professional do that ages ago.
+That should already be done.

 By taking the time to prepare your manuscript professionally you’ll minimize publishing mistakes, get your completed print and ebook files faster, and avoid extra project charges.
-Also your book designer/ebook developer will love you.
+You’ll enjoy the writing and production process more because you’ll have less friction and more fun.
+And your book designer will love you!